amazon-archives/ask-sdk-frameworks-java/ask-sdk-interaction-model-mapper/README.md

     <version>0.1.0</version>
 </dependency>
 ```

-## Skill Model

-The `SkillModel` contains your interaction model's intents and slot type schemas, and data such as invocation name, sample utterances and prompts for each target locale.

-Project management systems such as maven generate the interaction model JSON files as part of the project build process.
-For maven integration, see the [ask-sdk-maven-plugins](https://github.com/alexa-labs/ask-sdk-frameworks-java/tree/master/ask-sdk-maven-plugins/) maven mojo.

-## Skill Model Supplier

 Implement the `SkillModelSupplier` interface and add all invocation names, intents, slot types and data to your skill's `SkillModel`.